SpazzTL/Supplemental-Korean-Dictionary/README.md

 Once you have created your `index.json` and added your words using the script:

+* 0. [OPTIONAL] Use generate_hanja_bank.py to generate new entries for each term containing a alternative_form field.
+Use clean_term_bank.py to remove blank example sentences and neaten formatting.
+(Both Create Backups in /backup folder)
-1. Use the "Zip Dictionary" button in the program.
+* 1. Use the "Zip Dictionary" button in the program.
 This will create a `dictionary_archive.zip` file in the same directory.
-2. Alternatively, you can manually select the `index.json` and all `term_bank_*.json` files and create a zip archive.
+* 2. Alternatively, you can manually select the `index.json` and all `term_bank_*.json` files and create a zip archive.
-3. Open the Yomitan extension in your browser.
+* 3. Open the Yomitan extension in your browser.
-4. Navigate to the settings page.
+* 4. Navigate to the settings page.
-5. Go to the "Dictionaries" tab.
+* 5. Go to the "Dictionaries" tab.
-6. Click "Import" and select your new zip file.
+* 6. Click "Import" and select your new zip file.

 Your custom dictionary is now ready to be used in Yomitan.